dangoslen/dangoslen-me-site/content/blog/my-biggest-mistakes-as-a-junior-developer.md

 title: My Biggest Mistakes as a Junior Developer
 description: The biggest mistakes I made before becoming a senior engineer.
 keywords:
+  - developer biggest mistakes
+  - mistakes to avoid as a developer
+  - from junior to senior engineer
 tags:
   - stories
   - career